MewsSystems/gitbook-channel-manager-api/mews-operations/reservations.md

 ## Process Group

-\[`async`\] This operation allows the channel manager to push a reservation group \(i.e. _booking_\) to Mews.
+\[`async`\] This operation allows the channel manager to push a group of reservations (bookings) to Mews.
 This option allows creations, modifications, and partial or complete cancellations.
 Mews will process and confirm the booking asynchronously.

 ### Request

 * **Demo Environment:** `https://sandbox.pci-proxy.com/v1/push/0426f19b66715a93`
 * **Production Environment:** `https://api.pci-proxy.com/v1/push/b2721c9a0351d553`

-The example shows a valid group definition with 2 space reservations + cancellation of the 3rd space reservation.
+The example shows a valid group definition with two space reservations plus cancellation of the third space reservation.
 First `reservation` definition shows all details, second `reservation` definition shows the minimal required details for creation / modification of a `reservation`.
-The 3rd `reservation` definition shows the partial cancellation - cancelling the 3rd space reservation.
+The third `reservation` definition shows the partial cancellation - cancelling the third space reservation.

+> ### Rules to follow
+>
-> __There are certain rules that need to be followed in order for Mews to process the group correctly:__
+> There are certain rules that need to be followed in order for Mews to process the group correctly:
 >
 > * It is required to send multiple related reservations in one group as part of one message.
 >   * The whole group is uniquely identified by `channelManagerId` in Mews and in the channel manager extranet.